nrfdltr/fft-audio-denoising/README.md

 ![Frequency Domain Comparison](data/01/frequency_domain_analysis.png)

 ### other samples
-*these are the outputs from .wav files in folders 03, 04, 06 and 10, in top-down order.*
+*these are the outputs from the other .wav files (can be accessed via the /data folder)*
 ![Samples output all](data/visual/samples.png)

 ## ! notice !